Guide to Amarone della Valpolicella DOCG and Valpolicella DOC wines

 Valpolicella Orientale (or Eastern Valpolicella) has some of the newest and most innovative wineries.
 Many vineyards are planted at altitudes ranging from 100 to 500 metres in the foothills of the Venetian Prealps.
 Climate in the area is influenced by cooling winds from the mountains, lengthening the ripening time at higher altitudes.
 Soils on the hillsides are rocky and less fertile.

-The most important parts of Valpolicella Orientale are Valley di Mezzane and Valley d’Illasi.
+The most important parts of Valpolicella Orientale are Valle di Mezzane and Valle d’Illasi.
 Wines from these zones are fruity and elegant, complicated by herbal notes.

 Valpolicella and Amarone grapes and “The Valpolicella Formula”